-Behind Jason the seeds sprouted into an army of skeleton-like earthmen bristling with armor and double-pointed spears and intent on destroying anything nearby.
+Behind Jason, the seeds sprouted into an army of skeleton-like earthmen bristling with armor and double-pointed spears and intent on destroying anything nearby.
 Jason heeding Medea’s counsel hefted a boulder and threw it amidst the skeleton army.
 The earthmen, blaming each other for throwing the boulder, began to fight amongst themselves.
-Meanwhile, Jason, still invulnerable to being pierced by their spears due to Medea’s Charms, plunged into the fight to slay the last of them, felling them like wheat falls to the farmer’s scythe.
-And as they day died with the last of the earthmen, Jason’s contest came to end.
+Meanwhile, Jason, still invulnerable to being pierced by their spears due to Medea’s Charms, plunged into the fight to slay the last of them, felling them as wheat falls to the farmer’s scythe.
+And as the day died with the last of the earthmen, Jason’s contest came to end.

 The Dragon that Never Sleeps

 Even though Jason had proven himself worthy, King Aeetes had no intention of giving him the Golden Fleece; quite the opposite, Aeetes lay awake plotting to burn the Argo and destroy the Argonauts.
 Medea, fearful that her father would discover her betrayal, once again struck a bargain with the crew of the Argo that in return for her safety she would deliver the Golden Fleece.
 Jason himself swore an oath to Zeus that he would make Medea his wife in the halls of his own kingdom.
 So, their bargain renewed, Medea urged them to depart before the king mounted his chariot in deadly pursuit.
 While it was still night, the crew of the Argo rowed towards their ultimate goal, which hung on an oak in the sacred grove of Ares, God of War, guarded by a dragon that never sleeps.